 The Automatic Movement

 The Le Locle is features automatic movement by ETA.
-The particular calibre in this watch is 2824-2, which supports hacking, as well as both manual and automatic winding.
+The particular caliber in this watch is 2824-2, which supports hacking, as well as both manual and automatic winding.
 It has 25 jewels and 28800 vibrations per hour, with decent accuracy of +- 6 seconds per day.
 That number will go down to +-2 seconds per day when the movement settles.

 ETA movements are used by a lot of different Swiss manufacturers, and they are usually top of the line.
-This calibre is no different – it is reliable and accurate, and obviously features that wonderful sweeping second hand.
+This caliber is no different – it is reliable and accurate, and obviously features that wonderful sweeping second hand.

 However, the power reserve is a bit disappointing.
 And it is probably the reason why Tissot upgraded the Automatic to Powermatic – the 38 hours they claim you can get out of this watch are very generous.
 Realistically, it is more like 30 hours, and that is with rigorous manual winding.
 And with no way to tell how long your watch will keep ticking, you will need to wind this watch pretty often.